 How to Volunteer in Ukraine

+Ukraine is a very poor destination with a population of around 48 million people, an estimated 1/3 of the population are currently living below the poverty line.
 Volunteering abroad in Ukraine will probably be the most challenging and rewarding experience of your life.
-There are local NGO's and also international organisations working in Ukraine, Peace Corps have placed over 2,000 volunteers in the country since 1992.
-You will usually work around 4 hours per day Monday - Friday so there will be lots of time for you to explore and enjoy your new surrounding.
-You might want to learn basic Russian and Ukrainian phrases to help make the experience easier and more enjoyable.
+There are local NGO's and also international humanitarian organisations working in Ukraine like Peace Corps who have placed over 2,000 volunteers in the country since 1992.
+You will usually work Monday - Friday, and there will be lots of time for you to explore and enjoy your new surrounding.
+You might want to learn basic Ukrainian phrases to help make the experience easier and more enjoyable.

 How You Can Help

-There are educational, community based and also orphanage projects currently open to new participants.
+There are educational, community based and humanitarian and aid projects currently open to new participants.
 There are around 100,000 children living in orphanages and you can get involved with the daily routine by teaching, playing games, helping with homework, leading sports activities and offering general assistance where children can aim to improve in a structured environment.

 Location of Projects

-There are placements throughout the country in cities like Kiev and also more rural locations like Cherkassy where assistance is needed most.
-You can also join programs in places like Lviv, Mykolaiv, Kirovohrad, Cherkasy Oblast and Odesa Oblast.
+There are placements throughout the country in cities like Kyiv and also more rural locations like Cherkassy where assistance is needed most.
+You can also join programs in places like Lviv and Odesa Oblast.
 Group programs are the most popular option - especially if you are worried about going solo.
 This country can be a culture shock but you can still find all normal things like television, internet, wifi, shopping centres etc.